 Why Ingrown Hairs Happen:

-• Ingrown hairs occur when hair that’s been removed starts to grow back and curves into the skin.
-When this happens, the body responds to the hair as if it were an intruder, causing inflammation, which is the typical symptom of an ingrown hair.
+- Ingrown hairs occur when hair that’s been removed starts to grow back and curves into the skin.
+When this happens, the body responds to the hair as if it were an intruder, causing inflammation.

-• Keeping follicles and pores clear using natural soaps with clay, toners (aftershave), as well as using regular exfoliators and clay masks, can help reduce the chances of ingrown hairs.
+- Keep follicles clear using natural soaps with clay, toners (aftershave), as well as using regular exfoliators and clay masks.
+These can help reduce the chances of ingrown hairs.

 The common causes or triggers of ingrown hairs as well as some remedies are listed below: